Underwritten by: Hong Kong Life Insurance Limited

 - Prescribed Diagnostic Imaging Tests

 The Plan will reimburse the Eligible Expenses2 charged on Prescribed Diagnostic Imaging Test, including computed tomography ("CT" scan), magnetic resonance imaging ("MRI" scan), positron emission tomography ("PET" scan), PET-CT combined and PET-MRI combined.
-This benefit is subject to the Coinsurance as specified in the Benefit Schedule.
-After paying the 30% of the Eligible Expenses2 by you, Hong Kong Life will cover the remaining Eligible Expenses2.
+This benefit is subject to the Coinsurance5 as specified in the Benefit Schedule.
+After paying the 30% of the Eligible Expenses2 by you, Hong Kong Life will cover the remaining Eligible Expenses2, subject to the benefit limit for this benefit and aggregate annual limit for the Plan.

 - Prescribed Non-surgical Cancer Treatments